Renovation Eviction Letter to Tenant

-Just like any other formal letter, this letter should also include the name, contact details, and complete address of the landlord as well as the tenant.
-Without these details, this letter will be considered to be incomplete.
+Like any other formal letter, this one should also contain the full name, contact information, and complete address of both the landlord and the tenant.
+Without these essential details, the letter will be considered incomplete.

 Sample letter: